Dental Implant Process With Insurance

 We do not participate with some insurance including Medicaid and Medicare or accept their payments or fee schedules.
 The implant can be placed under sedation or local anesthesia.

 A cone beam cat scan is a 3D image taken after the extraction and bone graft has healed over time to determine the next phases of your implant.
-Dr. Sitters will study the image and determine if the next step is to take the surgical guide impression or more time is required for healing.
+Dr. Sitters will study the image and determine if the next step is to take the surgical guide impression or if more time is required for healing.

 A surgical guide is an appliance, designed to measure and guide the specifics of where Dr. Sitters and the lab plan to place the implant.
 The time frame for a surgical guide to be complete is 4 weeks.